 The video above was produced for CBF's 5oth Anniversary in 2017.

-Morton responded by saying that they could not expect government to fix all the Bay's problems.
+Tawes responded by saying that they could not expect government to fix all the Bay's problems.
 "There is a great need," he said, "for a private-sector organization that can represent the best interests of the Chesapeake Bay.
 It should build public concern, then encourage government and private citizens to deal with these problems together."

 The answer was not what the group had expected, but the words struck home to several of them.
-By 1967, the group, led by the late Arthur Sherwood, had formed and chartered the Chesapeake Bay Foundation to be that private sector voice working on behalf of the Bay.
+By the end of 1966, the group, led by the late Arthur Sherwood, had formed and chartered the Chesapeake Bay Foundation to be that private sector voice working on behalf of the Bay.
 They recruited a Board of Trustees that represented a variety of interests from throughout the Chesapeake watershed.
 Perhaps most important, they adopted SAVE THE BAY™ as CBF's motto and printed the first run of the distinctive blue-and-white bumper stickers that are now so common throughout the watershed.

 CBF's beginnings were modest.
 Early in 1970, with membership at 2,000 and a staff of three, Arthur Sherwood took over as Executive Director and settled on two programs, Environmental Education and Resource Protection, with land conservation an integral part of the protection effort.
 Sherwood's lifelong friend C. Trowbridge Strong took his place as Chairman of the Board.